-Unique 18th centure village with an important role in British maritime history.
+Explore this unique 18th century village which had an important role in British maritime history.

 This is probably the last place you’d expect to find one of the most important spots in British maritime history.
 Tucked away in a corner of the New Forest, surrounded by country lanes, Buckler’s Hard was where many of the ships were built for Lord Nelson’s fleet, back in the late 18th-century.